Trip Facts

 Accommodation: Hotel Tibet or similar

-Early in the morning, you will take a long drive back to Kathmandu, while admiring the mountain scenery en route.
+Early in the morning, you will take a long drive back to Kathmandu, enjoying the beautiful mountain scenery along the way.

 Day 11: Final Departure